tdegeus/GooseFEM/docs/install.rst

         conda env update --file environment.yaml

-    This will install the dependencies to run tests and examples.
+    This will install the dependencies to compile and run the code, tests, and examples.

 From source
 ===========